The World's Largest Virtual Power Plant

 SA VPP customers have a solar and Tesla Powerwall home battery system installed and maintained at their home, at no cost.
 In return, they enjoy:

-- an exclusive price for electricity that is currently the lowest residential electricity rate in South Australia (22 per cent lower than the regulated Default Market Offer, based on 4000 kWh/year on an anytime tariff in SA Power Networks for 1 July 2020 to 30 June 2021 - the lowest annual price is $1,425)
+- an exclusive price for electricity that is currently the lowest residential electricity rate in South Australia (21 per cent lower than the regulated Default Market Offer, based on 4000 kWh/year on an anytime tariff in SA Power Networks for 1 July 2021 to 30 June 2022)

 - a low daily electricity supply charge.